 - The Romans began each year by making promises to the god Janus, for whom the month of January is named.

 - In the Medieval era, the Knights took the "peacock vow."
 At the end of the Christmas season each year they reaffirmed their commitment to chivalry.

 I am not a fan of traditions much less religious ones.
 I want something practical that I can apply throughout the year.

 My friend and colleague Chris Brogan introduced me to this exercise years ago.
 Chris publishes a blog post every year sharing what his three words for the new year will be.

 Applying the 3 Words Every Day

 It might seem hard to choose three words but even harder to stay on track throughout the year.
 In the past, I have used a daily software reminder.
-I have also used text on photographs I have taken around my workspace.

 "Remember that your day is your week is your month is your year.
 Your success comes from each choice you make along the path.
 And it’s always your choice." ~ Chris Brogan